 Peneda-Gerês National Park is a true nature sanctuary in Portugal.
-This region, despite receiving many tourists, is still one of the best preserved in Portugal.
-We love the park, and since we are lucky enough to live relatively close, we contantly visit Gerês.
-Today, we bring you a post about our last visit and give you an itinerary for an incredible day in Gerês.
+Even though Gerês receives many tourists, it is still one of the best-preserved regions in Portugal.
+We love the park and, since we are lucky enough to live relatively close to it, we visit Gerês almost every year.
+In this post, we talk about our last visit and give you an itinerary for an incredible day in Gerês.

 Read also: Sistelo, the Portuguese Tibet, which is located in Serra da Peneda.